-Onomatopoeias are a playful and easy way to imitate sounds in the natural world.
-They can sometimes be hard to grasp unless through an example, like how splish splash and drip drop illustrate the sounds of water in English.
+Onomatopoeias are a playful and easy way to imitate sounds in the natural world—like how splish splash and drip drop are the sounds of water in English.

 Simple Chinese Onomatopoeia

-Simple Chinese onomatopoeias make up many of the rest of the reduplicated and words with affixes.
-Having a firm grasp of these one-word characters will help with building up more complicated phrases.
+Simple Chinese onomatopoeias comprise most reduplicated words and words with affixes.
+A firm grasp of these one-word characters will help you build more complicated phrases.

-Simple onomatopoeic words include characters that are monosyllabic.
-These are one character words that will usually not have a tone to them.
-Some simple one-character words and their English equivalents include:
+These are one-character words that will usually not have a tone to them.

 Some simple onomatopoeic words will be alliterative, where both syllables use the same initial.
 Examples include:

-There are some other words that do not fall in so easily to the above categories, but are still simple two-character onomatopoeias.
+Some words don’t fall in so easily to the above categories but are still simple two-character onomatopoeias.
+Such as:

 Reduplicated Chinese Onomatopoeia